 Play around with different types of materials from textured and embossed tiles, to bricks, to penny mosaic tiles, and so much more.

-Smooth dark cabinets and light countertops may look different but the glossy and smooth appeal can get out really quickly if there isn’t anything to break it up in between.
+Smooth dark cabinets and light countertops may look different, but the glossy and smooth appeal can get out really quickly if there isnโ€™t anything to break it up in between.
+A textured backsplash can be the perfect midpoint.

-Best Backsplash For Dark Cabinets
+Best Backsplash Color For Dark Cabinetry

 If you want to save up a lot of time and just get right to the best option possible for your dark cabinets, a white backsplash should just get the trick done.

-It looks great with dark cabinets of any shade, color, or texture and it can bring in a really eye-catching look.
+It looks great with dark cabinets of any shade, color, or texture, and it can bring in a really eye-catching look.

-It’s a classic and it’s not exactly the most creative idea out there but it works, it looks great, and it’s easily available and within cost most times.
+Itโ€™s a classic and itโ€™s not exactly the most creative idea out there, but it works, it looks great, and itโ€™s easily available and within cost most times.
 An easy way to go for this idea is to use a light color quartz backsplash.

 Should Backsplash Be Lighter Or Darker Than Cabinets?